weshebert20/broad-city/README.md

 ### HTML/CSS

-I used basic HTML5 and CSS to gice the pages style.
-CSS was where I could really enhance the game from just a basic memory card game to something more fun and visually pleasing
+I used basic HTML5 and CSS to give the pages style.
+CSS was where I could really enhance the game from just a basic memory card game to something more fun and visually pleasing.
+I found some fun fonts that matched the show font and added a fade in feature so each page flowed between clicks.

 ### jQuery